Save Oahu Hawaii is a movement we must embrasure to

-Join na mea hulu, and help by taking some of your time out of your day to monitor and rope off areas where monk seals can enjoy their home without being disrupted by curious tourists and other animals willing to do harm to them.
+Join the Monk Seal Foundation, and help by taking some of your time out of your day to monitor and rope off areas where monk seals can enjoy their home without being disrupted by curious tourists and other animals willing to do harm to them.
 Help this amazing organization by not only donating your money but also your time to help protect monk seals.

 Created in 2007, this Hawaiian orginization focuses on helping the

 threatened species of green sea turtles.
 Volunteers go out to